Perlin (PERL) Price Hits $0.0671 on Exchanges

-Perlin (CURRENCY:PERL) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on February 27th.
-One Perlin coin can now be bought for approximately $0.0671 or 0.00000206 BTC on major exchanges.
-Over the last week, Perlin has traded flat against the dollar.
+Perlin (CURRENCY:PERL) traded flat against the dollar during the 24 hour period ending at 17:00 PM ET on February 28th.
+One Perlin coin can currently be purchased for about $0.0671 or 0.00000206 BTC on major exchanges.
 Perlin has a total market cap of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
+In the last week, Perlin has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.